WordOps/docs.wordops.net/docs/getting-started/installation-guide.md

 If you prefer to perform yourself the same steps than our installer script, here how to install WordOps manually.

+!!! danger "deprecated"

+    Manual installation instructions are outdated and should not be used to install WordOps.
+We are now using Python virtualenv to avoid conflicts with other Python packages installed on your server.

 ### Install WordOps dependencies

 ```bash